 Meals and meal tip expenses not involving an overnight stay are not reimbursable unless documentation supporting the reimbursement clearly establishes that the meal is taken during overtime work periods or for official business reasons.
 To be eligible for reimbursement, non-travel official business meals must be essential to the Supreme Court's mission, a business necessity, involve substantive and bona fide business discussions, and approved by the Chief Justice, Executive Secretary, or Fiscal Director.
 Meal reimbursement for holiday parties, retirement parties, and other social gatherings must be approved by the Chief Justice or Executive Secretary and are subject to the meal guidelines set forth above.
 Chief Justice, Executive Secretary, or Fiscal Director approval is also required to exceed GSA rate up to 50% over the applicable per diem guideline with sufficient justification and the original, itemized receipt.
-An itemized receipt is required for all business meal reimbursements and charges such as tips and delivery fees must be included when calculating the expense amount per meeting attendee.
+An itemized receipt is required for all business meal reimbursements.
 The absence of such documentary evidence requires the meal reimbursement amount to be reported as gross income to the employee.
 Reimbursement requests must include the following:

 - Receipt

 - List of Attendees

-- Estimated lists are acceptable for gatherings over 25 attendees (Example- 25
+- Estimated lists are acceptable for gatherings over 25 attendees (Example- 25 OES staff, 12 Legislators, and 23 Judges for an Investiture)

-- OES staff, 12 Legislators, and 23 Judges for an Investiture) - Department Director Approval - Chief Justice, Executive Secretary, or Fiscal Director approval for meals over the GSA rate not to exceed 50% over the applicable per diem guidelines
+- Department Director Approval - Chief Justice, Executive Secretary, or Fiscal Director approval for meals over the GSA rate not to exceed 50% over the applicable per diem guidelines